nosas/blog/toonvision/multiclassification/article.md

 weighted avg       0.90      0.90      0.90       197
 ```

-Accuracy is straightforward, although it's rounded to two decimal places - it should be 0.8984.
+Accuracy is straightforward, although it's rounded up to two decimal places - it should be 0.8984.

-The macro average is the average value of precision, recall, and f1-score for all classes.
+The macro average is the average value of precision, recall, and F1-score for all classes.
 For instance, the macro precision average of 0.90 is the calculated as `(p_bb + p_cb + p_lb + p_sb) / 4`, where `p_*` are the precision values for each class.

-The weighted average is the average of the precision, recall, and f1-score weighted by the sample size: `(p_bb * 41 + p_cb * 41 + p_lb * 60 + p_sb * 55) / 197`.
+The weighted average is the average of the precision, recall, and F1-score weighted by the sample size: `(p_bb * 41 + p_cb * 41 + p_lb * 60 + p_sb * 55) / 197`.
 It considers the imbalance in the dataset, although the scores don't change much as a result.

-Ideally, we would like to have a model with higher precision and recall scores and an f1-score nearing 1.0.
+Ideally, we would like to have a model with higher precision and recall scores and an F1-score nearing 1.0.
 Let's see if we can do that.

 ---